Kevin Spacey OFFICIALLY Claims Creepiest Person of the Year Award

-This marks the first time Spacey has made any public appearance or statement since the allegations were made last year, and it’s possible that his lawyers were the ones who made such a plan.
+This marks the first time Spacey has made any public appearance or statement since the first allegations were made in 2017, and it is possible that his lawyers were the ones who made such a plan.
 As such, it’s also possible that his lawyers think that this House of Cards video is also a good idea (because the show’s final season, in which Spacey was killed off, totally sucked ass?).
 No investigations have yet been made, though Spacey has been sued recently for assault.

 This is the guy who came out of the closet the day he was accused of sexually assaulting a teenage boy.
 I remember that day; it was overwhelming: I liked Spacey in American Beauty, but I thought House of Cards was on its way out (total click bait).
 And now, just as an arraignment comes through, he comes out with this thing?
 Can’t deny that, at the very least, it doesn’t look good to the guy who doesn’t really care about this kind of stuff.